yasuiniko/imPhy/README.md

  2. Install [dependencies](#Dependencies).
  3. Switch directories, using `cd imPhy/src/`.
 It is safest to run the files from this directory.
  4. Edit `imPhy/src/cpp/Makefile` to match your Gurobi installation and C++ compiler, and run `make`.
- 5. Run a test experiment, with `python3 experiment.py -tc test`.
+ 5. Run a test experiment, with `python3 experiment.py -td test`.
 This will fail if you are missing dependencies.
 If it works, your data will be in `imPhy/test/`.
  6. Congratulations!
 You can now run your own experiments by editing the "experimental setup" section in `experiment.py`.
-A good starting command is `python3 experiment.py -pc my_experiment`.
+A good starting command is `python3 experiment.py -pd my_experiment`.

 Features
 -
-There are 5 main steps in the imPhy pipeline:
+There are 5 main steps in the imPhy pipeline, which can all by run from the `experiment.py` file.
+There is also  a 6th step to make diagnostic plots , which requires a functional matplotlib installation to run, so is usually best run on a local machine.

 1. Tree Generation
    - Creates trees with [DendroPy][dp], a very useful phylogenetic library for Python.
 ImPhy uses the Yule process to create species trees, and the contained coalescent model to create gene trees.
 Trees are written to `imPhy/my_experiment/batch_A/nexus/`.